 For those of you that love footy you will at least understand my passion for robotic soccer as it essentially the same!

-Unfortunately we didn’t win that year, however we did have the satisfaction of not being beaten by the Italians and we made a great impression on the RoboCup Committee, enough to get our bid for hosting the 2000 event in Australia taken seriously.
+Unfortunately we didn’t win that year, however we did have the satisfaction of not being beaten by the Italians and we made a great impression on the RoboCup Committee, enough to get our bid for hosting the 2000 event in Australia across the line.
 Our passion was as strong as ever.
 The following year, I worked with the Australian Artificial Intelligence Institute to bring together the RoboCup 2000 event in Melbourne (or officially the RoboCup International Symposium and World Championship) That same year also involved working with my colleagues to create and start the very first RoboCup junior event, which is an event now run in about 30 countries and involves bringing the key concepts of robotic and design to high school students.

 I hope to one day post some of the event footage for 2000, however the original videos I had were lost in the Victorian Bushfires in 2009.
 Anyone reading this that has access to original footage let me know as I would love to see them again and make them available.